VikingNation/CS7000_convert_gui/README.md

 # CS7000 Code Plug Utilities

 Author:  Jason Johnson (k3jsj@arrl.net)
+Program revision 1.2, December 31, 2024

 ## Purpose
-Utilities to convert Anytone Talk Group, Channels, and Zones CSV files into format the CS7000 CPS uses.
-Python programs convert Contacts, Channels, and Zones.
-Channels support creation of CSV file for DMR and Analog channels.
+Application that converts an Anytone codeplug (Talk Group, Channels, and Zones) into Excel Spreadsheets that can be imported into Connect Systems CS7000 CPS software.

+## DISCLAIMER & TERMS OF USE
+By using this software, you acknowledge and agree that you do so at your own risk.
+The author of this software makes no guarantees, representations, or warranties of any kind, express or implied, regarding the accuracy, reliability, or completeness of the software's output.
+The author shall not be held liable for any errors, omissions, or any losses, injuries, or damages arising from the use of this software.
+Users are solely responsible for verifying the correctness of the software's output and for any decisions made based on such output.

+Portions of this software are derived from open-source projects, and elements of the source code were generated using artificial intelligence.
+The author acknowledges the contributions of the open-source community and the advancements in AI technology that have made this software possible.

+Source code for this applicaion is avaialble at https://github.com/K3JSJ/CS7000

+Usage of the software reflects your acceptance of the terms of use.

 ## Usage
-The following are steps to use the program:
+The following are steps to use the program.

 ### Anytone CPS
-- Open Anytone CPS and export Talkgroups, Zones, and Channels
+- Open your Anytone code plug in the Anytone CPS software.
+Select Tools=>Export=>Export All.
+- Pick the directory where you want to output all the files.
+Type the filename for the LST file and click save button.

 ## Operating system command prompt
-- Launch the gui, python CS7000_convert_gui.py.
+- Launch the gui executable (alternatively run python CS7000_convert_gui.py).
-- Click the buttons to Select the contacts, channels, and zones file.
-Click the button to Select the output folder to save converted files.
+- Click the button to select the input folder of Anytone files.
+- Click the button to select the output directory for the CS7000 spreadsheets.
+- Select if you want to output digital + analog or digital only channels
-- Finally, click the Convert Codeplug button to convert files into CSV format the CS700 expects
+- Finally, click the Convert Codeplug button
-- Alternativly to gui you can run scripts against talkgroups, zones, and channels to create CSVs

-### CS7000 CPS
-- Export Contacts, Channels, and Zones from CS7000 CPS software into spreadsheets.

-### Excel
-- Open convered talkgroups CSV in Excel and copy values.
-Next, do a paste-special into the CS7000 Contacts spreadsheet.
-Save the file.
-- Open the converted DMR channels CSV in Excel and copy values.
-Select the DMR channels worksheets.
-Past special into the CS7000 spreadsheet.
-Save the file.
-- Repeat at above step again for analog channels CSV.
-- Open the converted zones CSV in Excel and copy values.
-Past special in to the zones spreadsheet.
-Save the file

 ### CS7000 CPS
 - Open the CS7000 CPS.